 Creating photographic and artistic works can convey messages and express emotions or feelings.
-It is a personal lifestyle choice involving the desire to show our deep nature and our soul.
+It is a personal lifestyle choice involving the desire to show my deep nature and my soul.
 Artists tend to think that they are always right and that others are wrong.
-We are a part of this group of people.
+I am a part of this group of people.

 Yet, it is necessary and crucial for the photographer to be open to criticism and comments.
 Criticism, whether negative or positive, open the door to progress, especially when such criticisms are relative and supported with solid arguments.
-We must always listen to criticisms and comments so that we might analyze the position and perhaps apply it our work.
+I must always listen to criticisms and comments so that I might analyze the position and perhaps apply it my work.
 An artistic photographer never takes his work at face value, in fact, he is constantly searching deeper to better refine its quality.

-The first thing we ask ourselves when we listen to someone talking about our work is whether they express an opinion or a fact.
+The first thing I ask myself when I listen to someone talking about my work is whether they express an opinion or a fact.
 An opinion is usually personal, as it directly engages only the one who is presenting it.
 It is unverifiable because it reflects a sensitivity, a bias towards one perspective.
 An opinion expresses an idea that cannot be proven.

 A fact is verifiable.
 It can be proved.
 A fact is external to the one who expresses it.
 It is not the result of an emotion or a personal belief.
 It can be tested for relevancy.

 An artist must always sort through opinions and facts when he receives criticisms concerning his artistic approach.
 He should never compromise on his artistic approach, his ethics, his values, his emotions, and the messages he wants to convey.